biccio/precisiondocs/content/post/how-to-use-obsidian-and-github-to-organize-and-maintain-your-tech-document.md

 If you have your files on Github and you need to publish them in an easy way, you may want to choose [Github Pages](https://pages.github.com/).
 [Here's a tutorial](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site) that will easily guide you through all the steps needed.

+What about you?
+What tools do you use for your tech writing?
+Feel free to comment to share your experience!